AnaisAguiar1/Eutech/task_2/README.md

 ## **TESTING SSH PROTOCOL**

-With the rule created we can try the connection to check if the rule it's actually working correctly, our machine it's using the ip address **192.168.43.242,** now we are ables to connect through ssh from our windows machine to any other machine knowing the ip address, the user and the password.
+With the rule created we can try the connection to check if the rule is actually working correctly, our machine is using the ip address **192.168.43.242,**.
+Now we are able to connect through ssh from our windows machine to any other machine knowing the ip address, the username and the password.

-This time we connected **from our machine to another Windows machine** using SSH, to connect we used the command ``ssh user@ip-address``
+This time we connected **from our machine to another Windows machine** using SSH.
+To connect we used the command ``ssh user@ip-address``

 ```
 ssh cristian@192.168.43.236